Estimation of the Shapley value by ergodic sampling: Conclusions and further research

-Though the Shapley value is a fundamental solution concept of cooperative games, its exact calculation, in general, is an open problem for more than sixty years.
-In case of games with efficiently computable characteristic function (i.e., polynomial in the number of players), the Shapley value can be approximated with various \mbox{Monte-Carlo} methods.
-As for many game classes, the exact calculation is proved impossible (unless \mbox{P = NP}), the most promising research area is to reduce the variance of such an approximation.
+Though the Shapley value is a fundamental solution concept of cooperative games, its exact calculation has proven impossible for many game classes (unless \mbox{P = NP}).
+However, in the case of games with efficiently computable characteristic function (i.e., polynomial in the number of players), the Shapley value can be approximated using various \mbox{Monte-Carlo} methods.

-The main contribution of this paper to the literature is that \mbox{Monte-Carlo} simulation does not necessarily provide the best result if we generate an independent sample.
-In case of games with low redundancy in the distribution of the marginal contributions, an ergodic but not independent sample can provide better results, because the negative correlation between a pair of samples reduces the variance of the sample mean.